nystudio107/craft-vite/docs/docs/index.md

 * **`base`** - set to the root if the dev server is running, and otherwise set it to `/dist/` so our built assets are in their own directory (and often not checked into Git).
 * **`build.manifest`** - set to `true` so that the [Rollup build](https://vitejs.dev/guide/build.html) will generate a manifest file of the production assets
 * **`build.outDir`** - specifies where the built production assets should go, as a file system path relative to the `vite.config.js` file.
-* **`build.rollupOptions.input`** - set to an object that has [key/value pairs](https://vitejs.dev/guide/build.html#multi-page-app) for each of our entrypoint scripts (needed since we're not using an `index.html` as our application entrypoint).
+* **`build.rollupOptions.input`** - set to an object that has [key-value pairs](https://vitejs.dev/guide/build.html#multi-page-app) for each of our entrypoint scripts (needed since we’re not using an `index.html` as our application entrypoint).
 These should be the full path to the script as referenced in your Twig code

 #### Modern + Legacy Config